-The CEO and CFO evaluated the effectiveness of the Group's DC&P and ICFR as required by NI 52-109 Certification of Disclosure in Issuers' Annual and Interim Filings and they concluded that as of December 31, 2019, the Group's design and operation of its DC&P and ICFR were effective in providing reasonable assurance that all material information disclosed in this MD&A and in the consolidated financial statements was made known to them on a timely basis and reported as required, as well as presented fairly in all material aspects.
+The CEO and CFO evaluated the effectiveness of the Group's DC&P and ICFR as required by NI 52-109 Certification of Disclosure in Issuers' Annual and Interim Filings and they concluded that as of March 31, 2020, the Group's design and operation of its DC&P and ICFR were effective in providing reasonable assurance that all material information disclosed in this MD&A and in the consolidated interim financial statements was made known to them on a timely basis and reported as required, as well as presented fairly in all material aspects.
 The CEO and CFO also concluded that no material weaknesses existed in the design of the ICFR.

 Due to inherent limitations, ICFR and DC&P may not prevent or detect all fraud or misstatements.
 Further, the effectiveness of ICFR and DC&P may become inadequate due to changes in conditions, or that the degree of compliance with policies and procedures may change.
 The Group will continually monitor and review the effectiveness of the Group's ICFR and DC&P and may make changes from time to time as considered necessary or desirable.
-There have no material changes to ICFR made in the quarter and year ended 31 December 2019.